rust-lang-cn/book-cn/english/src/ch08-03-hash-maps.md

 ### Creating a New Hash Map

-You can create an empty hash map with `new` and add elements with `insert`.
-In Listing 8-20, we’re keeping track of the scores of two teams whose names are Blue and Yellow.
+One way to create an empty hash map is using `new` and adding elements with `insert`.
+In Listing 8-20, we’re keeping track of the scores of two teams whose names are *Blue* and *Yellow*.
 The Blue team starts with 10 points, and the Yellow team starts with 50.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-20/src/main.rs:here}}